nukopian/DBIx-Squirrel/README.md

 ## Introduction

 Using DBIx-Squirrel is just like using the DBI, but with a few very nice upgrades.
-This DBI extension will you to a sweet-spot, somewhere between classic DBI and DBIx-Class, with practically no learning curve.
+This DBI extension will get you to a sweet-spot between classic DBI and DBIx-Class programming, with practically no learning curve.

 As with the DBI, database queries are crafted with SQL, keeping you close to the data, while results can be processed cleanly and efficiently with